opendocsg/slw-judgments-backfill/2018_SGHCR_6/report.md

 Defendant’s breach for the 2nd Defendant’s “personal gain”, and that the 2nd Defendant did not

 “genuinely and honestly endeavour to act in the 1st Defendant’s best interests”.
-On the authority of _Chong Hon Kuan Ivan v Levy Maurice and others_ [2004] 4 SLR 801 (“ _Chong Hon Kuan Ivan_ ”) (which was also cited by the Court of Appeal in _PT Sandipala Arthaputra_ ), such a bare allegation falls far
+On the authority of _Chong Hon Kuan Ivan v Levy Maurice and others_ <span class="citation">[2004] 4 SLR 801</span> (“ _Chong Hon Kuan Ivan_ ”) (which was also cited by the Court of Appeal in _PT Sandipala Arthaputra_ ), such a bare allegation falls far

 short of disclosing any reasonable cause of action and is doomed to fail. [note: 3]

-13     Counsel for the Plaintiff, Mr Wong Teck Ming (“Mr Wong”), argued that the Contested Amendment was material to defining the real questions in issue between the Plaintiff and the Defendants, and that it would be in the interests of justice to have all facts, details and causes of action pleaded and tried at the trial (citing _Wright Norman and another v Overseas-Chinese Banking Corp Ltd_ [1993] 3 SLR(R) 640 (“ _Wright Norman_ ”)).
+13     Counsel for the Plaintiff, Mr Wong Teck Ming (“Mr Wong”), argued that the Contested Amendment was material to defining the real questions in issue between the Plaintiff and the Defendants, and that it would be in the interests of justice to have all facts, details and causes of action pleaded and tried at the trial (citing _Wright Norman and another v Overseas-Chinese Banking Corp Ltd_ <span class="citation">[1993] 3 SLR(R) 640</span> (“ _Wright Norman_ ”)).
 Mr Wong further contended that the Contested Amendment had sufficiently pleaded the cause of action for inducement of breach of contract.
 This was because it was accepted by the parties that the Tenancy Agreement was a valid and binding

 contract between the Plaintiff and the 1st Defendant, and that the 2nd Defendant was fully aware of